Cybersecurity in popular culture

-The portrayal of cybersecurity themes in popular culture has evolved along with the growth of Internet and computer technology.
-Early examples from the 1980s and 1990s, such as "WarGames" (1983), "Neuromancer" (1984), "The Net" (1995), "Snow Crash" (1992), and "Hackers" (1995), introduced the hacker archetype and explored virtual reality, artificial intelligence, and ethical implications of hacking, as well as the risks of identity theft and cyberstalking.
+The depiction of cybersecurity in popular culture has evolved with the growth of Internet and computer technology.
+Early examples from the 1980s and 1990s include WarGames (1983), Neuromancer (1984), The Net (1995), Snow Crash (1992), and Hackers (1995).
+These works of fiction introduced the hacker archetype and explored virtual reality, artificial intelligence, and the ethical implications of hacking, as well as the risks of identity theft or cyberstalking.

-In the 2000s, with the Internet becoming more prevalent, popular culture addressed the consequences of an interconnected world, including surveillance, privacy, and cybercrime.
-Television shows like "Person of Interest" (2011-2016) and "Mr. Robot" (2015-2019) tackled mass surveillance and digital vigilantism.
-Movies such as "Live Free or Die Hard" (2007) and "Blackhat" (2015) engaged with topics such as cyberterrorism and state-sponsored cyberattacks.
+In the 2000s, with the Internet becoming more prevalent, popular culture addressed the consequences of an interconnected world, including surveillance, privacy, and various forms of cybercrime, through shows such as Person of Interest (2011-2016) and Mr. Robot (2015-2019) and films such as Blackhat (2015).